martinsumner/leveled/docs/ANTI_ENTROPY.md

 - the slow fold times highlighted in [phase 1 testing](ANTI_ENTROPY.md#phase-1---initial-test-of-folds-with-core-node_worker_pool) when using leveldb backends.

-- the difficulty of managing bitcask snapshots, as they appear to require the database to be re-opened by another process - and so may require all keys to be held in memory twice during the life of the snapshot).
-Presumably bitcask folds will also be similarly slow.
+- the difficulty of managing bitcask snapshots, as they appear to require the database to be re-opened by another process - and so may require all keys to be held in memory twice during the life of the snapshot.
+Presumably bitcask folds will also be similarly slow (although they were not tested in Phase 1).

 It should also be noted that:

 - there is no advantage of removing eleveldb as a dependency, if it is still in use as a backend.

-- there may be a history of false accusations of AAE problems, as the AAE throttle is applied in Riak even when AAE is not disabled - so the correlation of AAE throttling announcements in logs and short-term Riak performance issues may have created a false impression of this stability being AAE related.  the riak_kv_entropy_manager applies the throttle whenever there are node connectivity issues, regardless of AAE activity.
+- there may be a history of false accusations of AAE problems, as the AAE throttle is applied in Riak even when AAE is not disabled - so the correlation of AAE throttling announcements in logs and short-term Riak performance issues may have created a false impression of this stability being AAE related.
+The riak_kv_entropy_manager applies the throttle whenever there are node connectivity issues, regardless of AAE activity.

 - if a consistent hashing algorithm is forced (between AAE merkle trees and TicTac trees), it should be possible to scan a legacy AAE store and produce a mergeable TicTac tree.
 There may be a simple transition from Merkle trees as-is to TicTac trees to-be, which will allow for mixed ring-size multi-data-centre comparison (i.e. by running a coverage fold over the AAE trees).

 So moving forward to phase 2, consideration is being given to having a ``native_aaetree`` capability, that would be supported by the Leveled backend.
 If this capability exists, then when handling a coverage fold for an AAE report, the riak_kv_vnode would request a ``{queue, Folder}`` directly from the backend to be sent to the core_node_worker_pool.
 If such a capability doesn't exist, the ``{queue, Folder}`` would instead be requested from the hashtree PID for that vnode, not the actual backend.
+This would mean any existing leveldb or bitcask users could continue to use AAE as-is, whilst still gaining the support for open-source MDC comparison independent of ring-sizes.

+The primary issue that such an implementation would need to resolve is how to handle the situation when the AAE tree is in the locked state.
+Would it be possible to wait for the lock to be released?
+Should replication comparisons be suspended whilst locks are being held?
+Could the process of locking still support the potential for snapshotting/folding in parallel the lock being held for normal access.

 ### Phase 2